-Individuals must not take up consultant in public health post until such point as they have gained entry to the GMC Specialist Register/GDC Specialist List/UK Public Health Register.
+Individuals must not take up consultant in public health medicine or consultant in public health posts until such point as they have gained entry to the GMC Specialist Register/GDC Specialist List/UK Public Health Register.
+Although applicants will be able to provide documentary evidence that an application is in progress, no guarantee can be made as to the outcome of an application to the GMC/GDC/UKPHR specialist registers.
 Doctors illegally appointed are unlikely to be covered by the employing authority's professional indemnity.